rustamkakar/Joystream-maxlevush/Storage_WG_Lead-Reporting_Requirements.md

 - Free space of each one of the storage workers

 If Lead missed the report - he can be warn/fire/slash https://testnet.joystream.org/#/proposals/197

+Storage Lead should create a PR on Joystream/community-repo repository.
+And then create text proposal dor approve by the council